b-legrand/horror-stories-from-angular-server-side-rendering-in-production/public/horror-stories-from-angular-server-side-rendering-in-production.md

 #### Deployment metrics
 🤓
 ---
-- I'm gonna show some graphes, that i re-drew myself
+- I'm gonna show some graphes, that I re-drew myself
-- cause at the time i was to dumb to take screenshots
+- Because at the time, I was to dumb to take screenshots

 <img src="schemas/perf-obs-normal-deploy.svg"/>
 ---
-This was how we deployed "normally", when everything was fine.
+- This was how we deployed "normally", when everything was fine.
+- Old VM stops to the left, New VM's starts to the right.

 <img src="schemas/perf-obs-normal-deploy-2vm.svg"/>
 ---
-In reality we had two virtual machines for.
+In reality we had (on average) two virtual machines, so this looked more like this.

 #### What happened ?

 <img src="schemas/perf-obs-out-of-memory.svg"/>
 ---
-- we released a new version and BOOM.
+- we deployed a new version and BOOM.
+- you can see memory always going up.
+Until it reaches the limit, and crashes, then another VM starts.
 - this, kids, is a memory leak
+- meanwhile, CPU is used to try to free memory instead of answering requests, worse, some requests are not answered.

 #### What was the root cause ?